Chief Executive Officer

 Andrew Sharpless has led Oceana since 2003 as its Chief Executive Officer.
 Oceana, founded in late 2001, has grown in that time to be the largest international conservation organization fully dedicated to protecting the oceans.

-With campaigns underway in Belize, Brazil, Canada, Chile, the European Union, Mexico, Peru, the Philippines, the United Kingdom, and the United States, Oceana is fighting for policies that will restore oceans to abundance in countries responsible for about one third of the wild fish caught each year.
+With campaigns underway in Belize, Brazil, Canada, Chile, the European Union, Mexico, Peru, the Philippines, the United Kingdom, and the United States, Oceana is fighting for policies that will restore oceans to abundance and biodiversity in countries responsible for about one-quarter of the wild fish catch each year.

-Sharpless also led Oceana through the development and launch of Global Fishing Watch, an online platform that offers the first free global view of commercial fishing, in partnership with SkyTruth and Google.
-Sharpless sits on the Board of Directors for this now-independent organization.
+Sharpless also helped lead the development and launch of Global Fishing Watch, an online platform that offers the first free near real-time global view of commercial fishing, in partnership with SkyTruth and Google.
+Sharpless is on the Board of Directors for this now-independent organization, where he serves as treasurer.

 Sharpless holds degrees from Harvard Law School, the London School of Economics, and Harvard College.
-He previously served in leadership roles at Discovery.com, RealNetworks, and the Museum of Television & Radio in New York City.
+A National Merit Scholar, he completed college in three years of study and won the Knox Fellowship.
+He previously served in leadership roles at Discovery Communications, RealNetworks, and the Museum of Television & Radio in New York City.
+Early in his career, he worked at McKinsey & Company, the Center for Study of Responsive Law, People for the American Way, and Wisconsin’s Citizens Utility Board.
 His volunteer work includes serving as trustee and treasurer of Sidwell Friends School in Washington, D.C.